kateetak/forge-bulk-issue-ops/README.md

 # Edit field support

-The following identifies the support for bulk editing different types of fields:
+As per KNOWN-5, the following identifies the support for bulk editing different types of fields:

 Supported:
 * issuetype